A subtrope of Horrible Housing that treats a trailer like the most horrible sort of housing available.

 - In The Craft, Nancy is perceived as "white trash" because she lives in a trailer park.
 Her home is messy and cramped with a leaking roof, and electricity isn't always reliable (though this partly because her mother and stepfather are irresponsible when it comes to paying bills).

 - In Hot Fuzz, this is invoked as an important part of the backstory: When a bunch of travelers settled down in the town of Sandford shortly before the Town of the Year competition several years ago, they ruined the town'ss looks so much by being a bunch of louts that the town lost that year.
 This caused Inspector Frank Butterman's wife, who had driven herself to the point of exhaustion to clean up the town, to fall into despair and decide to get in her car and "have a traffic collision".
-This in turn caused Inspector Butterman, who is the local chief of police, to become psychotic and gather a number of the town's like-minded townsmen to enforce Sandford's pristine appearance so it would never lose the "Town of the Year" award ever again, by murdering anybody who did anything that threatened that appearance.
-Shortly after he hears Butterman's Motive Rant, Detective Nicholas Angel runs into one of the abandoned caravans while running away from the bad guys trying to silence him, now full of skeletons (making it a very literal example).
+This in turn caused Inspector Butterman, who is the local chief of police, to become psychotic and gather a number of the town's like-minded townsmen to enforce Sandford's pristine appearance so it would never lose the "Town of the Year" award ever again, by murdering anybody who did anything that threatened that appearance, no matter how insignificant or petty.
+Shortly after he hears Butterman's Motive Rant, Sergeant Nicholas Angel runs into one of the abandoned caravans while running away from the bad guys trying to silence him, now full of skeletons (making it a very literal example).

 - Played for Horror in Kid Detective (2020).
 Grace is held captive as a Sex Slave in a trailer in Principal Erwin's garden.